AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Texture-Count.md

 texture are rendered in a single draw call.

 Use texture atlasing with texture offsets where possible.
-This would allow you to use a single textureto represent different objects.
+This would allow you to use a single texture to represent different objects.

 Use lightmaps instead of baking lighting onto the texture map.